Christopher Prowse: Early life and career

 Christopher Charles Prowse was born in East Melbourne, Victoria, on 14 November 1953.
 He is the third of six children of Frank Prowse and Marian Atkinson.
 His early education was at St Francis Xavier's Primary School in Box Hill and St Leo's College also in Box Hill.
 He was an altar server at St Francis Xavier's Parish, Box Hill.
 While at St Leo's College he enjoyed drama and public speaking and was the school captain in 1971.

 He studied for the priesthood at Corpus Christi College in Werribee (1972) and Clayton (1973–1980).
-He was ordained priest for the Archdiocese of Melbourne by Archbishop Sir Frank Little at St Patrick's Cathedral, Melbourne, on 16 August 1980.

-After serving as a deacon at St John's, Mitcham, in 1979, he was appointed assistant priest of St Mary of the Angels, Geelong (1981–1983), and of St Monica's, Moonee Ponds (1984–1985).
+After serving as a deacon at St John's, Mitcham, in 1979, he was ordained priest for the Archdiocese of Melbourne by Sir Frank Little at St Patrick's Cathedral, Melbourne, on 16 August 1980.
+He was appointed assistant priest of St Mary of the Angels, Geelong (1981–1983), and of St Monica's, Moonee Ponds (1984–1985).
 He was also vocations director throughout 1984–1985.
 From 1988 and 2001 he was lecturer in moral theology at the Catholic Theological College and from 1988 priest-in-residence at St Mary's, Thornbury.
 In 1996, he was appointed parish priest of Holy Spirit Parish, East Thornbury.
 During this time Prowse was also director of the Catholic Pastoral Formation Centre (1997–2001) and from 1999 he was their media spokesman.

 In August 2001 he was named vicar general and moderator of the curia of the Archdiocese of Melbourne, after a short appointment as assistant of the diocesan administrator.
 At this time he became a member of the College of Consultors of the archdiocese, and of other major committees.
 On 6 October 2001 he was appointed a Chaplain of His Holiness with the title of Monsignor.